Oliver-Akins/CMPT-306-Group-Game/README.md

 - Stun: modifies melee attacks to stun the enemy for a duration equal to the levels invested in this skill.
 - Peircing: causes each ranged attack to peirce through a number of enemies equal to the levels invested in this skill.
 - Dash: Allows the player access to the Dash ability, with each subsequent invested level past the first reducing the cooldown of the dash ability.
-- Multiply: modifies ranged attacks to fire multiple times baed on the level invested into this skill.
+- Multiply: modifies ranged attacks to fire multiple times based on the level invested into this skill.

 ## Development
 This project was used as the final project and primary evaluation for the introductory Game Mechanics class (CMPT 306) at the University of Saskatchewan; we had specific goals to achieve to gain a base understanding of game dev.